nackless/Beverage-Story/src/pages/posts/Life-A-Quality-Improvement-Project.md

 description: Sometimes bad plans are where you start but they get better as you go.
 author: "analytical bull"

-tags: ["Productivity", "Meaning", "Forward planning"]
+tags: ["productivity", "meaning", "forward planning"]
 slug: "08"
 ---